-Following last week's case of 10 month old Kia Gott from West Yorkshire, having been very severely affected by septicaemia caused by meningococcal C (MenC) infection, here is a reminder of the changes made to the UK's MenC immunisation schedule.
+Following thes case of 10 month old Kia Gott from West Yorkshire, having been very severely affected by septicaemia caused by meningococcal C (MenC) infection, here is a reminder of the changes made to the UK's MenC immunisation schedule.

 Meningitis and septicaemia caused by meningococcal C (MenC) bacteria are life-threatening illnesses which affect mainly babies, young children and teenagers.